MykytaKh/Fortune-teller-App/README.md

 # Magic8Ball.
-Application to get answer on any question user asks.
+Application to get an answer to any question user asks.

 Conventions
 - You should write project according to SOLID principles